How Is Conditional Approval Different From Approval?

-A conditional approval occurs once the client has provided the necessary documentation to get their loan set up and had it verified.
+A request for additional documentation may occur at this time, i.e., once the client has provided the necessary documentation to get their loan set up and verified.
 This may include the following documentation:

 - Employment and income verification

 - Tax returns

 - Utility bills

 If the underwriter – the person who determines whether you meet the guidelines for a particular loan – thinks most of your information looks good but needs further documentation or clarification before you’re fully approved, they’ll issue a conditional approval.

 What A Mortgage Approval Actually Means

 If you’re shopping for a new home, it’s a good idea to get an estimate of what you can afford before hitting the pavement.
 Lenders traditionally give you what’s known as a preapproval, which can give you an idea of the rates and terms you may qualify for.